 Phase Three: During this phase the candidate DRE must complete a minimum of 12 drug evaluations under the supervision of a trained DRE instructor.
 Of those 12 evaluations, the officer must identify an individual under the influence of at least three of the seven drug categories and obtain a minimum 75% toxicological corroboration rate.
 The office must then pass a final knowledge examination and be approved by two DRE instructors before being certified as a certified DRE.

-Many states require an application. to be considered for DRE training.
+Many states require an application to be considered for DRE training.
 The application form provides detailed information about the applicants work history and involvement in impaired driving enforcement.
 Each State has an application form that can be obtained through the State DECP Coordinator.
 Click here to locate a State Coordinator.